Nixinova/DynaVer/readme.md

 ## Comparing
 Versions should be compared by going across from the right, comparing each **Number** part numerically.
 When **Compatible** and **Patch** are missing, they default to `0`, such that `1.0-pre2` < `1.0.0-pre3` and `1.06` = `1.6` = `1.6.0` = `1.6.0.0`.
 Versions with **Pre** **Identifier**s take lower precedence than their corresponding release versions, such that `0.7-pre1` < `0.7`.
 Versions with **Post** **Indentifier**s take higher precedence than their corresponding release versions, such that `1.6.0` < `1.6_1`.
 When two versions contain inconsistent dot-seperated **Identifier** parts, the dots should be removed when comparing, such that `1.0-A.B` < `1.0-AC`.
 When an **Identifier** contains numbers, the numbers should be compared numerically and independently from the surrounding characters, such that `1.4-pre4` < `1.4-pre10`. **Metadata** must be ignored completely when comparing versions.

+## Promoting
+A version may be promoted from one named range to the next or from a pre-release to full release at any point, and the new version does not need to match the incrementing criteria applied to release versions.
+For example, 0.7.3 could be followed by 1.00 which may only contain a single bug fix, and 1.1.0-rc3 and 1.1.0 may be the exact same version.

 ## Named ranges
 Versions in range `0.0.0.*` are Pre-Alpha versions.
 Versions in this range should probably not be released to the public and may be unstable, or even nonfunctional, with prevalent major bugs.
 Since there is only one version number to increment, any changes, breaking or patch, can be added in any new version, and so **Pre** and **Post** **Identifier**s may be useful for denoting semantic changes in this range.